mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 ### Nimbus modules
 There are three modules implemented using Nimbus OAuth2 SDK.

+#### Attributes
+All Nimbus based modules have principal population configured in the respective beans (see the examples in socialuser-authn-beans.xml).
+Which claims are which principals is configured with claimsPrincipals-property.
+If you want a claim to be interpreted as (json)array you need to instruct that with customClaimsTypes-property.
+If you name the principals as other than email, firstName, lastName, userId, displayName or providerId, you will need to read the values from principal map.
+Also, if the claim is an array having more than one field, the only way to read all fields is by principal map.

 #### OAuth2
 - Template for bean definition in socialuser-authn-beans.xml: ExampleOauth2Identity